PrideLab/PRIDE-PPPAR/README.md

     3)  Vienna Mapping Function 1/3 (VMF3) for troposphere modeling;
     4)  Second-order ionospheric correction;
     5)  High-dynamic mobile platforms applicable for aerial photogrammetry, ship-borne gravimetry, etc;
     6)  Receiver clock jump mitigation;
+    7)  Multi-day processing;
+    8)  Satellite attitude quaternions;
-    7)  A Windows lite-version provided for very early career researchers;
+    9)  A Windows lite-version provided for very early career researchers;
-    8)  Ambiguity-float PPP using data dating back to 1994 when SA was on;
+    10) PPP using data dating back to 1994 when SA was on;
-    9)  GPS/Galileo/BDS-2/3 PPP-AR in the case of the bias-SINEX format phase biases (ftp://igs.gnsswhu.cn).
+    11) GPS/Galileo/BDS-2/3 PPP-AR in the case of the bias-SINEX format phase biases (ftp://igs.gnsswhu.cn).

 `Notes: The multi-GNSS phase clock/bias products, which are computed and released by Wuhan University in bias-SINEX format,